Sticks and Stones Can Break Your Bones, and Words Can Hurt Your Business

 What to do when you find negative comments?

 If you find negative comments or reviews, sign up for an account and always respond to them.
 Ignoring the problem won’t make it go away.
 In fact, a bad review that goes unchallenged lends credibility to the claim.
-Take the time to put your emotions aside and craft a response that will shine a spotlight on how devoted your business is to solving the issue.
+Take the time to put your emotions aside and craft a response that will shine a spotlight on how devoted your business is to solve the issue.
 If the complaint is legitimate, make amends, apologize and explain how you have fixed the problem.

 In most cases, you can’t tell the review site to take it down and you can’t sue the person who posts the negative comment.
 However, you can do some damage control.
 Many review sites don’t want you to solicit reviews.